 What you need to know about Africanized Bees

-All bees play an important role in agriculture, but not all bees are the same.
-In the United States, we have more than 4,000 species of bees.
-That’s a lot of bees, but that represents less than 20 percent of the 25,000 different bee species across the world.
+All bees play a vital role in agriculture, but not all bees are alike.
+In the United States, we have more than 4,000 species of bees, including Africanized Bees.
+That’s a lot of bees, but that represents less than 20 percent of the 25,000 different bee species worldwide.

-Bees are our friends for pollinating crops, flowers and trees.
-However, if they take up residence in your home or on your property, they pose a major danger, especially if those bees are among those bees that have become “Africanized.”
-Sometimes known as “African killer bees,” these pests have been blamed for the deaths of more than 1,000 people, along with countless pets, horses, and other animals around the world.
+Bees are our friends for pollinating crops, flowers, and trees.
+However, if they take up residence in your home or on your property, they pose a significant danger, especially if those bees are among those bees that have become “Africanized.”
+Sometimes known as “African killer bees,” these pests have been blamed for the deaths of more than 1,000 people and countless pets, horses, and other animals worldwide.

-While these Africanized bees – a hybrid of East African lowland honey bee and Brazilian honey bees – are not common, they are definitely present throughout Arizona.
-Let’s take a look at what makes them dangerous and why professional intervention is so important in bee infestations.
+While these Africanized bees – a hybrid of East African lowland and Brazilian honey bees – are not common, they are present throughout Arizona.
+Let’s examine what makes them dangerous and why professional intervention is vital in bee infestations.